ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/DiffieHellman.rst

     - :9: Correct!
       :x: No. Try again!
 Make sure you are using the formula (other PPN) ^ (your secret number) mod (clock size)

 Incidentally, because our clock size is 13, it would be easy to uncover the secret.
 You simply have to try **0.html**, then **1.html**, **2.html**, ... up to **12.html** - on a clock size of 13 you can never have an answer greater than 12.
-For this reason, when using hte algorithm in real life, the clock size needs to be much, much larger.
+For this reason, when using the algorithm in real life, the clock size needs to be much, much larger.